The Philosophy

 3. Journaling Perhaps this process is bringing up feelings that need space to be expressed.
 Try these prompts:

-- “What am I really afraid will happen (if I let these things go?)”
+- “What am I really afraid will happen?”

 - “What would I love this space to feel like when we’re done?”